 After all, you're going to need both to build your website and get it live, right?

 You can choose from any of the TLDs we offer, with a value of up to $25.
 This domain will be valid for one year, at which point you'll need to renew it at the regular price.
 You can see all the details and how to qualify for our free domain offer here.

-Today there are many top level domains available (Or TLD, the extension of the domain name that comes after the dot).
-You have the traditional, better known TLDs like .com, .net and .org.
+Today, many top-level domains are available (Or TLD, the extension of the domain name that comes after the dot).
+You have the traditional, better-known TLDs like .com, .net, and .org.
 But now you also have many snazzy new ones like .ninja, .coach, .cool, .shopping or .boutique.
 The list goes on and on.

 But when registering your domain, we always recommend trying to get the .com of that domain name if it's available.
 This is the TLD that most people are used to.
 When someone wants to look you up online and visit your website, they'll probably Google you or type in your business name with .com.

 It's the easiest for people to remember.
 It's also what pretty much everyone trusts.

 Of course, if it ultimately makes sense to use one of the niche TLDs, then, by all means, use it.
 But be super careful about your marketing and branding to ensure people will remember the correct full domain name.

 It's also a good idea to snatch up all the common TLD versions of your domain.
 If you register BobsBaseball.coaches, make sure to get bobsbaseball.com and BobsBaseball.net at least.
 Then redirect those domains to the one you want to use.

 This helps in several ways.
 First, if people don't remember the TLD that's supposed to go with your domain, and they do try to go to BobsBaseball.com, they still end up on your site.
 It also prevents a competitor from registering up your domain and directing your potential customers to their site.